 This no-waste mentality is also being adopted in other areas of the company’s operation.
 “Our entire packaging process is paperless.
 We’re fulfilling and shipping orders off of phones and tablets, without printing packing slips,” says Arden.
 Employees have also wholly embraced this mentality by ditching single-use plastics and adopting reusable drinkware and compostable coffee filters for the office.
 “We've all really changed our lifestyles to cater to this company and its mission,” Arden says.

 Arden and CFO Allison Teasdale are now hard at work finding fulfillment centers that can commit to their strict no-waste and no-plastic policy.
 In the meantime, beyond their online store, they have stockists all over North America that act as their distributors.
-Allison says they partnered with many retailers by shipping large orders to local stores to reduce their carbon footprint and meet the demands of their customers geographically.
+Allison says they partnered with many retailers by environmentally friendly shipping large orders to local stores to reduce their carbon footprint and meet the demands of their customers geographically.

 Arden also highlights the company’s unconventional return policy—they don’t offer one.
 “We stand against and do not accept returns,” she says.
 “We want people to slow down and think about their purchase and make sure that they’re making the right decision.”